naaniraj/DevOps-tools/DOCKER/Introduction.md

 ## 🚢 Docker Components :-

+ - when we run the cammand its will check is thare that image in our local or not<br>
+   then it will go to docker host and gave the our required image<br>
+   if stil thare is no image in docker host it will give from docker regestry to docker client .<br>

 ## What is DOCKER ?
 ******************************
 Docker is a tool that helps you build, package, and run applications easily.  it like a container